Sneezing While Pregnant – Causes, Effects and Treatment

 Why Does Sneezing Hurt During Pregnancy?

 The pain that pregnant ladies experience while sneezing is mainly due to the stretch in the round ligament that connects the groin to the front of the uterus.
 It is one of the ligaments that supports and surrounds the uterus.
 When a pregnant woman sneezes, the round ligament tightens quickly as a counter-reaction to the sudden movement.
-This causes a sharp pain, which is common and nothing to be worried about.
+This causes a sharp pain, so, sneezing while pregnant hurts, which is common and nothing to be worried about.

 However, in some rare cases, the pain while sneezing during pregnancy can be due to some underlying health condition like a cyst.
 Pregnant women who suffer from sciatica or pain in the pelvic girdle may also experience sharp pain while sneezing.